 Globe Valve Symbol

-The following image shows the typical globe valve symbol used to denote a by-pass valve in control station.
+The following image shows the typical globe valve symbol used to denote a bypass valve in the control station.

 Globe Valves are available in three body patterns.

 - Standard pattern (T-Pattern or Z-Pattern)

 - Oblique Pattern (Wye Pattern or Y – Pattern)